1. How much time does the Neridronate infusion take?

 Pederzoli Clinic, Peschiera del Garda (VR) http://www.cdcpederzoli.it

-Italians do not speak English that well, so we provide an interpreter during your stay that will help you communicate with doctors while you are in Italy; our medical staff will be in constant contact with you and Italian doctors.
+Yes, and it’s included in our package.
+The majority of Italians do not speak English well, so we provide an interpreter during your stay that will help you communicate with doctors while you are in Italy.
+Our medical staff will be in constant contact with you and our Italian doctors.

-11. Neridronate is not FDA approved, so it is not true?
+9. Neridronate is not FDA approved.
+Why is this?

-We are in Italy.
-In Italy there are many people suffering from CRPS but all are cured because they get treated on time.
+We are in Italy, and here, Neridronate has been approved since 2012 and is the first option to any Italian who has CRPS, as it is so effective.
+In Italy there are many people suffering from CRPS but all can hope for a total remission of the symptoms because they get treated on time.
 In Italy CRPS is not a problem, this is an objective statement and it can easily be verified.

 Italy, according to Bloomberg, in 2017 is the healthiest country in the world and, this, says the article would not be possible if it did not have one of the best Healthcare Systems:

-We, of CRPS Treatment Italy, offer our services to people hit by CRPS from over two years.
-We suggest you to see professor Adami’s reviews: he has studied CRPS for over 15 years and accomplished the objective of brevetting the use of Neridronate that Italian laws eventually approved.
+We, of CRPS Treatment Italy, offer our services to people hit by CRPS since 2016.
+We suggest you see professor Adami’s reviews: he has studied CRPS for over 15 years and accomplished the objective of brevetting the use of Neridronate that Italian laws eventually approved.
 In Italy, we can say that all the affected people have a complete remission.
 This is news that you can surely find on the Internet: it is public and official.

-13. What are the statistics for long-term patients?
+11. What are the statistics for long-term effectiveness in patients?

 The available data shows that, if treated within 1 year from the onset, in 32% of cases, the patient can hope for a complete and permanent remission of the disease.
 However, of the long-term patients, the 40% experienced a decrease of pain level by 30 – 40 %, 25 % said their pain decreased by 20%.
 Only the 2% experienced no effect.

-Neridronate, it is recognized, is not dangerous: it is an aminobiphosphonate but, differently from other bisphosphonates, has no side effects.
-The FDA also acknowledges this.
+Neridronate is recognized as not dangerous.
+It is an aminobisphosphonate; but, differently from other bisphosphonates, has no side effects.
+The FDA also acknowledges this in their studies of bisphosphonates.

 Neridronate, it is globally known, does not have secondary effects.

-In the case in which the patient is under dental surgery and does not declare it, might feel some pain, but this never results in a necrosis.
+In the case in which the patient is under dental surgery and does not declare it, might feel some pain, but it is extremely rare to result in a necrosis.

 The Treatment, however, is not recommended if: